BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/fundamentals/middleware-plugins.md

-# Middleware Plugins
+# Middleware Plugins in RiotBlossom

-## Overview

 RiotBlossom uses pluggable middlewares as part of the HTTP request-response cycle.
 Creating a middleware plugin requires implementing from any of the following interfaces:
 - `IRequestMiddleware`
 - `IResponseMiddleware`
 - `IRetryMiddleware`